The Ultraviolet Radiation Safety Program at the University of Toronto

 Appendix B – Warning Signs

-Every device that can produce UV radiation above the exposure limit must have warning sign with the following (or similar) content:
+Every device that can produce UV radiation above the exposure limit must have a warning sign with the following (or similar) content:

 Danger: This device produces potentially harmful UV light.
 Do not expose eyes and skin to UV light.